gnubila-france/docker-jmx4perl/README.md

     docker run --rm -ti --name jolokia-default bodsch/docker-jolokia

-Then you cant run the jmx4perl Tools:
+Then you can run the jmx4perl Tools:

 ## jmx4perl (or use `make jmx4perl`)